Last Updated on March 2, 2023 by Sam

 Schedules, Delays and Buying tickets

-For reserved seats, tickets are available at stations 30 days before the departure date.
-While there is the alternative of booking online through a 3rd party, you’ll end up paying a lot more for your ticket.
-We recommend avoiding booking this way unless having a guaranteed seat is really important to you.
+For reserved seats, tickets are only available at stations 30 days before the departure date.
+Alternatively, you can book online through a 3rd party, you will end up paying slightly more for your ticket however.
+If you want to do this then click here to book tickets on 12go Asia!

 You should always be fine to turn up to the station on the day and buy a ticket.
 Doing it this way you’ll most likely end up without a reserved seat, but you should never have a problem getting a ticket for the train!